 There are also many causes of flooding in certain areas, and one of the most recent is the development of new homes on flood plains, often due to the shortage of land in other areas.
 This puts excess pressure on draining systems which obviously makes flooding much worse in other areas.
 Samples of flood water have also discovered the presence of excrement, meaning the flood water is heavily contaminated in some areas.
 This also puts off potential buyers, and in turn, adds to the increase in insurance premiums for current and prospective homeowners.

 The level of insurance premium charged by companies is determined by the amount of risk the home is to flooding, but other homes affected in the same area can contribute to a heavy increase in properties which do not pose a problem.
 This has posed quite a controversial matter which is being currently addressed, but the likelihood is that homes within a certain radius of flooding risk will be subject to higher premiums regardless of their previous history of avoiding flooding.

 The Statement of Principle which ensured homes at risk of flooding was to be covered by insurance companies for flooding, expired in June 2013, leaving the future of homes at risk of flooding uncertain.
 As a result of this, it leaves homeowners vulnerable to lose from flooding and possibly unable to sell or remortgage their home in the future or most certainly making it increasingly difficult.

-The Government are currently considering an arrangement where all insurance premiums throughout the UK contain a small element to cover funding for flooding disasters, however this has yet to be decided, and many people who are not at risk are likely to oppose this decision as it is likely to incur additional charges for homeowners throughout the country.← RETURN to BLOGS
+The Government are currently considering an arrangement where all insurance premiums throughout the UK contain a small element to cover funding for flooding disasters, however this has yet to be decided, and many people who are not at risk are likely to oppose this decision as it is likely to incur additional charges for homeowners throughout the country.← RETURN to BLOG/STORIES

 Enter your postcode, we'll do the rest